Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 ```

 ### Use Prebuilt Models
-Extract fields from select document types such as receipts, invoices, and identity documents using prebuilt models provided by the AnalyzedDocument Intelligence service.
+Extract fields from select document types such as receipts, invoices, and identity documents using prebuilt models provided by the Document Intelligence service.
 Supported prebuilt models are:
 - Analyze receipts using the `prebuilt-receipt` model (fields recognized by the service can be found [here][service_analyze_receipt_fields])
 - Analyze invoices using the `prebuilt-invoice` model (fields recognized by the service can be found [here][service_analyze_invoices_fields]).